binspector/binspector.github.io/source/_posts/2014-10-13-a-hairbrained-approach-to-security-testing.markdown

 $main$
 ```

 Binspector (and any other application reading a `pascal_t`) needs `length` to derive the contents of `string`.
-More specifically, `length` is _evaluated in an expression_ during file analysis (the same cannot be said for the contents of `string`).

 Intelligent fuzzing is based on the observation that the more interesting values are the ones used to drive further reading of the file.
 With a well-formed binary and an associated format grammar, Binspector can produce a series of derivative files that have been strategically altered.
 (The fuzzing engine used to be a separate tool I called Hairbrain.
 Despite my love of the name, it was easier to maintain the tools as one codebase than keep them apart.)

 ## Integral Attacks

-The first attack type starts with Binspector keeping track of the atoms in the binary that were necessary to continue analysis.
+The first attack type starts with Binspector keeping track of the atoms in the binary that were evaluated to continue analysis.
 Since Binspector knows the types of these atoms (that is, how they will be interpreted) it can tweak them to try and throw off file reading code.
 Let's take a look at what Binspector produces with our sample file and grammar:

 ```
 ~/Desktop/binsample$ binspector -i file.bin -t format.bfft -s user_name_t -m fuzz